-If a ring only needs to be increased by a size or two it can often be adjusted using a triblet and rawhide mallet.
-The triblet ensures that the band keeps its shape and the rawhide mallet will not mark your metal as the head is made from leather.
+If the ring only needs increasing by a size or two and depending on its style, it can usually be adjusted using a mandrel (also known as a triblet) and a rawhide mallet.
+The mandrel ensures that the band keeps its shape and a rawhide mallet will not mark your metal as the head is made from leather.

-Simply put the ring onto the triblet - if your ring has a claw or bezel mount place your finger over it to protect it.
+Simply put the ring onto the mandrel, if your ring has a claw or bezel mount, place your finger over it to protect it.